 - to pay travel costs to enable the sponsored person and their family members to leave Australia

 - to ensure the sponsored person only works in the nominated occupation

 - not to do anything that would have the effect of another person paying any of the costs associated with the business becoming a sponsor or recruiting the proposed visa holder (ie the business must bear all associated costs of sponsorship, including administrative costs such as recruitment and background checks of applicants); and

 - keep records of their compliance with these obligations.

 There are significant penalties for businesses who fail to comply with their sponsorship obligations.
-At Hartman Immigration Lawyers we can provide you with guidance to ensure that your business is able to meet its sponsorship obligations.
+At Hartman Immigration we can provide you with guidance to ensure that your business is able to meet its sponsorship obligations.